 After beginning back in 2002 with only one small artificial beach, Paris Plages is now a major summer attraction for locals and tourists alike - part festival, part beach, and part reflection of the city's 21st century green culture.

-Paris Plages at Hôtel de Ville - Not This Year
+Paris Plages at Hôtel de Ville - 2024 Olympics Festivities (& No Activities this Year)

 Paris Plages converts the spacious courtyard in front of Hôtel de Ville into a sports-oriented venue for volleyball, basketball, runners, and other athletics.
 You'll even find a running track repurposed from Paris's successful 2024 Olympics bid.